cogment/cogment-verse/docs/tutorials/simple_bc.md

 - The agent adapter itself is defined in `/actors/tutorial/tutorial_1.py`.
 - The adapter is registered with the service in `/torch_agents/main.py`
 - The actor implementations `simple_bc` is added to the list of actor endpoints `COGMENT_VERSE_ACTOR_ENDPOINTS` in `/.env`.
 This enables Cogment to access the service(s) providing this implementation.
-- Similarly, the run implementtion `simple_bc_training` is added to the list of run endpoints `COGMENT_VERSE_RUN_ENDPOINTS` in `/.env`.
+- Similarly, the run implementation `simple_bc_training` is added to the list of run endpoints `COGMENT_VERSE_RUN_ENDPOINTS` in `/.env`.
-- In order to configure the run, the `SimpleBCTrainingRunConfig` data structure (and the underlying `SimpleBCTrainingConfig`) are definined in `/data.proto`.
+- In order to configure the run, the `SimpleBCTrainingRunConfig` data structure (and the underlying `SimpleBCTrainingConfig`) are defined in `/data.proto`.
-- Finally to be able to start runs, a few configurations are defined in `/run_params.yaml`, namely `simple_bc_lander` that uses the Lunar Lander environment, `simple_bc_cartpole` that uses Cartpole and `simple_bc_mountaincar` that uses MountainCar.
+- Finally, to be able to start runs, a few configurations are defined in `/run_params.yaml`, namely `simple_bc_lander` that uses the Lunar Lander environment, `simple_bc_cartpole` that uses Cartpole and `simple_bc_mountaincar` that uses MountainCar.

 #### Implement the agent adapter

 The `AgentAdapter` base class provides a simple way to implement new agents together with their corresponding training algorithms.
 A few methods must be implemented.

 - `_create`: This instantiates the PyTorch model to be used by the actor implementation during trials and trained by the run implementation.
-- `_save` and `_load`: These are used by Cogment Verse to serialize and deserialize models to and fro t tfrom the model registry to enable the distribution and storage of trained models.
+- `_save` and `_load`: These are used by Cogment Verse to serialize and deserialize models to and from the model registry to enable the distribution and storage of trained models.
 - `_create_actor_implementations`: Returns the list of actor implementations to be registered, in our case only one named `simple_bc`.
 - `_create_run_implementations`: Returns the list of run implementations (e.g. training/evaluation regimens) to be registered, in our case only one named `simple_bc_training`.